 - The Price BLM Field Office (Bureau of Land Management) has several Dispersed Camping Areas – Archived Page listed suitable for RV camping in the San Rafael Swell,

 Public Utah RV Camping

 RV camping is available at Bryce Canyon National Park.
-The beautiful scenery, hiking and mule trails, and comfortable summer weather makes Bryce Canyon well worth the visit.
+The beautiful scenery, hiking and mule trails, and comfortable summer weather make Bryce Canyon well worth visiting.

 Primitive campsites and developed campgrounds are available for RV camping in the Grand Staircase Escalante National Monument – Archived Page.
-Administered by the BLM, these campgrounds are well off the beaten path, and well worth the visit.
+Administered by the BLM, these campgrounds are well off the beaten path and worth the visit.

 LOGAN RANGER DISTRICT

 The USDA Wasatch-Cache National Forrest offers great camping locations.
-The Logan Ranger District for example has 16 developed campgrounds.
+The Logan Ranger District, for example, has 16 developed campgrounds.
 The Box Elder Campground is one example.
-From Highway 89/91 travel 4.5 miles east of Brigham City, Utah.
-Look for highway signing at town of Mantua.
+From Highway 89/91, travel 4.5 miles east of Brigham City, Utah.
+Look for highway signing at the town of Mantua.

 The Little Creek Recreation Area is administered as a motorized recreation area and is a fun RV camping destination, even if you only watch the ATV, 4×4, and motorcycle riders.
 Over 250 designated campsites.

 One of Utah’s natural gems is Zion National Park.
 Spectacular scenery, hiking, biking, camping, and more await you.
 Reservations recommended.

 Public lands offer great Utah RV camping destinations.
 State, Federal, and private campgrounds have basic service campsites with picnic tables and fire rings, to full hookup RV resorts.
 Use the links to the public lands websites above for specific information about camping and public lands access.
 Research and explore, and you should have no trouble finding the best campsites.